ZiadHatab/uncertainty-multiline-trl-calibration/README.md

 For example, I often use this to assign uncertainty in the length of the lines.

+### what you cannot do
+If your covariance matrix is frequency-dependent, then you have to define it manually, as in the first general case.
+Even if it is only constructed from variances.
+If it changes with frequency, you need to explicitly define the covariance matrix at each frequency point.
+The simplification cases I mentioned before are meant to be used when you have frequency-independent covariance/variance.

 ## TO-DO

 This is ongoing work and it will continuously get updated.
 For now, there are a few things I planned: